pachyderm/docs/content/latest/concepts/data-concepts/commit.md

 ---
 # metadata #
 title: Commit
-description: Learn about the concept of a commit in Pachyderm.
+description: Learn about the concept of a commit in MLDM.
 glossaryDefinition: An atomic operation that snapshots and preserves the state of files/directories within a repository.
 date:
 # taxonomy #